jupyter-server/jupyter_server/docs/source/other/full-config.rst

     The kernel manager class.
 This is configurable to allow subclassing of the KernelManager for customized behavior.

+MultiKernelManager.shared_context : Bool
+    Default: ``True``

+    Share a single zmq.Context to talk to all my kernels

 MappingKernelManager.allowed_message_types : List
     Default: ``[]``